 4. Upon completion of their residency the artist shall provide one outreach presentation in their home community in support of Grand Canyon National Park's AiR program.
 This can be a hands-on workshop, a lecture, a reading, performance, or other presentation and will focus on the enrichment that each artist experienced while in residence, and also will serve to spread the word about NPS AiR opportunities nation-wide.
 Artists are required to provide documentation about this community outreach program within a year of their residency.

 No honorarium is available to off-set any expenses that the artist accrues while in residence.
-Currently both Rims' programs provide a furnished living space, focused studio time, and public outreach and presentation opportunities for selected artists.
+Currently the program provides a furnished living space, focused studio time, and public outreach and presentation opportunities for selected artists.